...

 Category Two: Leaf Springs

-Leaf springs are types of springs made from rectangular metal plates, also known as leaves.
+Leaf springs are made from rectangular metal plates, also known as leaves.
 The rectangular metal plates are normally bolted and clamped, and they have major use in heavy vehicles.
 Below are the different types of leaf springs and their applications.

 1. Elliptical Leaf Spring